akash-shrestha/anagram-nodejs/README.md

 Simple js program to find if two strings are anagram of each other </br>
 Getting started: </br>
-- Run 'node anagram.js' in CLI
+- Execute 'node anagram.js' command on CLI